reeynier/reeynier.github.io/_posts/2020-11-25-merge-two-sorted-lists.md

 similar: [ Linked List ]
 featured: false
 hidden: false
-excerpt: Merge two sorted linked lists and return a new **sorted** list.
+excerpt: LeetCode 21.
+Merge two sorted linked lists and return a new **sorted** list.
 ---

 <br />

 ## Description

+LeetCode Problem 21.
 Merge two sorted linked lists and return it as a new **sorted** list.
 The new list should be made by splicing together the nodes of the first two lists.

 Example: